mlpack/blog/doc/tutorials/Kirill2017Week05.md

+@brief Cross-Validation and Hyper-Parameter Tuning - Week 5
+@author Kirill Mishchenko
-Title: Cross-Validation and Hyper-Parameter Tuning: Week 5
+@page Kirill2017WeekFive Cross-Validation and Hyper-Parameter Tuning - Week 5
-Date: 2017-07-03 14:45:00
+@date 2017-07-03 14:45:00

-Tags: gsoc
-Author: Kirill Mishchenko
+@section Kirill2017WeekFive Cross-Validation and Hyper-Parameter Tuning - Week 5

 During the fifth week I was primarily working on a cross-validation infrastructure and the simple cross-validation strategy.
 The main part of the